-Sunlight linked with lower Covid-19 deaths, study suggests
+Sunlight linked with lower Covid-19 deaths

 Increased exposure to the sun’s rays – specifically UVA - could act as a simple public health intervention if further research establishes it causes a reduction in mortality rates, experts say.

 Researchers from the University of Edinburgh compared all recorded deaths from Covid-19 in the continental US from January to April 2020 with UV levels for 2,474 US counties for the same time period.

 The study found that people living in areas with the highest level of exposure to UVA rays - which makes up 95 per cent of the sun’s UV light - had a lower risk of dying from Covid-19 compared with those with lower levels.
 The analysis was repeated in England and Italy with the same results.